muKaustav/sync-feature/README.md

 ### 2. Stripe Account

 - Create a Stripe (test) account and get the API keys.
-- Now create a webhook endpoint with the on Stripe and point it to some random URL.
+- Now create a webhook endpoint on Stripe and point it to some random URL.
 We will change this URL later.
 - Add the following events to the webhook:

 ```bash